mmiscool/BREP/HOLE_PATCHING_SYSTEM.md

 ## Overview

-The FilletSolid class now includes a robust hole patching system that ensures all generated meshes are manifold (closed, no holes).
+The `filletSolid` function now includes a robust hole patching approach that ensures generated meshes aim to be manifold (closed, no holes).
 This addresses the critical requirement for manifold mesh generation in BREP operations.

 ## Key Features